witted-research/openzen/docs/data.rst

 latency of the data transfer.
 Therefore, you need to ensure the data item you want to read out is enabled for output.
 There are two ways to enable or disable the output of a data item.

-**1. Use the graphical user interface Tools LPMS-Control and IG1-Control**
+**1. Use the graphical user interface tools LPMS-Control and IG1-Control**

 You can download theses tools from our `support website <https://lp-research.com/support/>`_.
 Then connect to the sensor and enable the output of the data you require.
 After enabling the output please ensure the settings are persisent by writing